 - Introducing additional evidence

-- Retaining an accident reconstruction specialist to prove the negligent driver’s fault
+- Retaining an accident reconstruction worker to prove the negligent driver’s fault if needed

 - Negotiating to get the award you deserve

-If the insurance company still does not offer an acceptable settlement, mediation might be necessary.
+If the insurance company still does not offer a fair settlement, mediation might be necessary.
 A neutral, third-party mediator could be called in to bring the two parties closer to an agreement on an acceptable award.

-If negotiation and/or mediation result in an offer that your lawyer feels is acceptable, you’ll have the opportunity to look at it closely and ask questions.
-If you and your attorney agree that the award offered will cover your past and future damages, you will accept the offer and sign a release form stating that you won’t seek any more compensation for your accident.
+If negotiation and/or mediation results in an offer that your lawyer feels is acceptable, you’ll have the opportunity to look at it closely and ask questions.
+If you and your attorney agree that the award offered is reasonable, you will accept the offer and sign a release form stating that you won’t seek any more compensation for your accident.

 Going to Trial